Urban Community Engagement Fellows Program

 - Orientation

-- Regular meetings with the program coordinator (2-hour blocks/week)
+- Regular meetings with the program coordinator (3 hours per week)

 - Workshops attended as a team/cohort

 Fellows are expected to meet in person; this is not a virtual program.
-Fellows will need to be enrolled in both the fall and spring semesters.
-Fellows will receive $7,500 total for the two semesters.
+Fellows must enroll in both the fall and spring semesters during the 2026-2027 academic year.
+Fellows will receive $7,500 total for the cohort year.
 Fellows will be acknowledged at an end-of-year event.

 Application